 If you are in the process of finalizing the application for a green card and expect to have the proper documentation by August 2023, please contact us at email@example.com before submitting your application.

 I am currently applying for Deferred Action for Childhood Arrivals (DACA) status; am I eligible?

-- You are eligible if you have an I-797 approval notice showing approval of the I-821D DACA application.
-If you are in the process of applying for DACA and expect to have the proper documentation by August 2020, please contact us at firstname.lastname@example.org before submitting your application.
+You are eligible if you have an I-797 approval notice showing approval of the I-821D DACA application.
+If you are in the process of applying or reapplying for DACA and expect to have the proper documentation by August 2023, please contact us at firstname.lastname@example.org before submitting your application.